Don’t you think taking care of ourselves to lose weight, feel better, improve health, and reduce stress can be…stressful!?

 - The blessings that are around you

-In closing, I want to challenge you to turn your energy and efforts away from the easy, quick, convenient, inexpensive and could it also be the oh-so-delicious tasting choices for self-care, and instead be intentional towards applying faith in self-care goals through quiet obedience for the glory of God.
+In closing, I want to challenge you to turn your energy and efforts away from the easy, quick, convenient, inexpensive and tasty choices for self-care, and instead be intentional towards applying faith in self-care goals through quiet obedience for the glory of God.

-Be sure to pin this Applying Faith in Self-care Goals Avoids Stress article to your favorite Pinterest board!
+Be sure to pin this ‘Applying Faith in Self-care Goals Avoids Stress’ article to your favorite Pinterest board!